Magwar/GabrealDesigns/README.md

 # GabrealDesigns
-A website forGabreal Designs, a leading graphic design company in Kenya.
+A website for Gabreal Designs, a leading graphic design company in Kenya.